massimobonanni/mslearn-azure-developer/instructions/azure-api-mgmt/01-api-mgmt-import-api.md

 * An Azure subscription.
 If you don't already have one, you can [sign up for one](https://azure.microsoft.com/).

-## Create an Azure Storage account
+## Create an API Management instance

 In this section of exercise you create a resource group and Azure Storage account.
 You also record the endpoint, and access key for the account.